AyushNagras-07/kaggle_competition/Readme.md

 # 🤖 Personality Prediction Using Machine Learning

-This project was part of the *Kagal Competition, where the goal was to predict whether a person is an **Introvert* or *Extrovert* using behavioral and social traits from a dataset of 20,000+ rows.
+This project was part of the Kaggle Competition, where the goal was to predict whether a person is an **Introvert* or *Extrovert* using behavioral and social traits from a dataset of 20,000+ rows.

 ## 👥 Team Members
 - Vedant Tarate